cjdbarlow/Part-One/pain.md

     Ischaemia of Schwann cells causes demyelination, causing the exposed axon to generate action potentials inappropriately.
     * Trauma
     Transected axons may regrow with endings that spontaneously fire or that have altered threshold potentials.

+A variety of different mechanisms exist:
+* Neuroma
+Healing of damaged nerves leads to neuroma formation.
+Neuromas:
+  * Are more sensitive to painful stimuli
+  * Cause spontaneous pain
+  * May sprout and innervate local tissues
+  Movement of these tissues may lead to pain.
+* Windup

+* Phantom llimb pain
+Neurons damaged in removal of a limb develop additional synapses, leading to phantom sensations.

+###Features of Neuropathic Pain
+Neuropathic pain is associated with:
+* Injury or disease that causes nerve injury
+* Burning or electrical quality
+* Reduced or absent sensation
+* Poor response to typical analgesia

 ###Chronic Regional Pain Syndrome
 Damage to the SNS can lead to abnormalities in autonomic function: